Learn how to make a simple DIY pop-up book with this tutorial. Kids can fill it with their own images and story!

 David Carter, another big name in pop-ups, has an entire bug book series.
 My 5 year old still loves Alpha Bugs: A Pop-up Alphabet, which has not just pop ups, but lift the flaps, pull tabs, rotating discs and even a scratch and sniff flower.
 Clever rhymes about funny little bugs, each one starting with a new letter of the alphabet will keep kids entertained.

+I hope your kids enjoyed making a DIY pop-up book of their own!
 I’m a book-making junkie.
 It’s been a hobby of mine for quite some time and I’m thrilled to be working on this series of book lists and activities for kids with Erica from What Do We Do All Day!
 Be sure to check back next month for the next installment!